 Plagiarism occurs when a person uses another person's ideas, writing or work and does not acknowledge the original source.

 To pretend that another person's work is your own is unethical and dishonest.
-Please refer to the Use of TAFE NSW Internet and Intranet Services Policy and the TAFE Illawarra Student Guide - Your Rights and Responsibilities (pages 11).
+Please refer to the Use of TAFE NSW Internet and Intranet Services Policy and the TAFE Illawarra Student Guide - Plagiarism and Fraud.

 Students are expected to acknowledge the work of others, most often by using in-text citations and a list of sources used in all written assessment tasks.